jinghao666/kdenlive/cafe/next.md

 * Pick one or two topics from the Ideas page and discuss them
 * What is in for the next minor/major version?

+### Processes

+* Workflow for handling issues?
+  * Discuss feature requests e.g. in the café and then create an idea, or …
+* MR handling
+  * Who can review MRs?
+  * How fast should that happen?

 [mlp]: https://firstround.com/review/dont-serve-burnt-pizza-and-other-lessons-in-building-minimum-lovable-products/